 Although technology helps seniors age in place, it is possible that eventually professional in-home care or home health services, like those offered by Bethesda, may be the answer to the care needs of seniors.

 Enabling loved ones to age in place sometimes places a strain on caregivers.
-If you are a senior caregiver, AARP offers the Caregivers in the Community (CINC) mobile app, allowing you to connect with and share experiences with others like yourself.
+If you are a senior caregiver, AARP offers several caregiver apps to help you get organized and find support.
 This can be a great resource for senior caregivers to share advice and provide support to one another.

 Thanks to new technology, many seniors are able to stay in their homes.
 At Bethesda, we provide the support needed to help seniors age in place and support their caregivers.
 Contact us online or call 314-218-2600 to learn more about our in-home senior care services.